kubeedge/website/content/en/docs/_index.md

 ## Contributing

+We greatly value feedback from our users.
 Contributions are very welcome!
 See our [CONTRIBUTING.md](./community/contribute) for more information.

 ## Community